 This is another great question for gauging the effectiveness of managers in your organization.
 If your employees aren’t receiving regular praise for their achievements and are only being scolded for the things they’re doing wrong, you can expect that things are already going awry.
 Like many of the questions on this list, this one can seem a bit uncomfortable to ask.

-Analyzing the above employee engagement survey questions can be a way to ensure that you’re getting the most out of employee engagement in your organization, but it’s just the beginning.
+Analyzing the above employee engagement survey questions can be a way to ensure that you’re getting the most out of the employee experience in your organization, but it’s just the beginning.
 In order to truly get a sense of what’s going on, you should only use these questions as a guideline, expanding upon them in a way that is personalized to meet the needs of your staff.

 Remember, creating trust is the beginning of improving employee engagement.